niksilver/board-game-framework/docs/server.md

   a lastnum, in which case it gets a welcome message, and other clients are told about a new joiner.
-* A client connects with a lastnum, and the hub had buffered messages from the next num onwards for that client ID.
+* A client connects with a lastnum, and the hub has buffered messages from the next num onwards for that client ID.
 In this case the new client joins without any welcome or joiner messages, and it just receives envelopes with the next num onwards.
   If there was a previous client connected with that client ID then it